1005 N. Marion St.

 • No Valid Registration

-The most serious felony traffic crimes prosecuted in Florida include:
+The most serious felony traffic crimes prosecuted in Florida include the following:

 • Fleeing and Attempting to Elude